Bill Stewart (American football)

 William L. Stewart (June 11, 1952 – May 21, 2012), nicknamed "Stew", was an American football coach.
 He was named interim head coach of the West Virginia Mountaineers after Rich Rodriguez left for Michigan in December 2007.
-After leading the Mountaineers to a 48–28 victory over the Oklahoma Sooners in the Fiesta Bowl, he was named the school’s 32nd head football coach on January 3, 2008.
+After leading the Mountaineers to a 48–28 victory over the Oklahoma Sooners in the Fiesta Bowl, he was named the school's 32nd head football coach on January 3, 2008.
 Stewart resigned in the summer of 2011.

 He was previously the head coach of Virginia Military Institute for three seasons.

 Playing career

-Stewart was a 1975 education graduate of Fairmont State College, where he was a three-year letterman and team captain for the WVIAC champions in 1974.
+Stewart was a 1975 education graduate of Fairmont State College, where he was a three-year letterman and team captain for the West Virginia Intercollegiate Athletic Conference (WVIAC) champions in 1974.

 Coaching career

 Early career

 Stewart's coaching career began at his alma mater of Fairmont State, where he was a student assistant coach for a season.
-He became an assistant coach at Sistersville High School in Sistersville, West Virginia in 1975.
+He became an assistant coach at Sistersville High School in Sistersville, West Virginia, in 1975.

-In 1977, he moved to Salem College where he was an assistant football and head track coach for two seasons.
+In 1977, he moved to Salem College, where he was an assistant football and head track coach for two seasons.
 In 1979, he was an assistant coach at the University of North Carolina.
 He was also assistant coach at Marshall University (1980), the College of William & Mary (1981–1983), the United States Naval Academy (1984), North Carolina a second time (1985–1987), Arizona State University (1988–1989), and the United States Air Force Academy (1990–1993).